d2l-ai/d2l-en/chapter_optimization/adagrad.md

 In this case we have $\tilde{Q}_{ij} = Q_{ij} / \sqrt{Q_{ii} Q_{jj}}$ and specifically $\tilde{Q}_{ii} = 1$ for all $i$.
 In most cases this simplifies the condition number considerably.
 For instance, the the cases we discussed previously, this would entirely eliminate the problem at hand since the problem is axis aligned.

-Unfortunately we face yet another problem - in deep learning we typically don't even have access to the second derivative of the objective function: for $\mathbf{x} \in \mathbb{R}^d$ the second derivative even on a minibatch may require $O(d^2)$ space and work to compute, thus making it practically infeasible.
-The ingenious idea of Adagrad is to use a proxy for that elusive diagonal of the Hessian that is both relatively cheap to compute and effective - the magnitude of the gradient itself.
+Unfortunately we face yet another problem: in deep learning we typically don't even have access to the second derivative of the objective function: for $\mathbf{x} \in \mathbb{R}^d$ the second derivative even on a minibatch may require $O(d^2)$ space and work to compute, thus making it practically infeasible.
+The ingenious idea of Adagrad is to use a proxy for that elusive diagonal of the Hessian that is both relatively cheap to compute and effective---the magnitude of the gradient itself.

 In order to see why this works, let's look at $\bar{f}(\bar{\mathbf{x}})$.
 We have that